Our Board of Trustees have resigned and Auckland Normal Intermediate School is now governed by a commissioner, Mr James Thomas.

 In the first instance, an issue (or a concern) should be discussed confidentially with the classroom teacher or employee involved.

-- If the problem is one related to a teacher and remains unresolved, the Team Leader or Deputy Principal of the team should be approached (on in the case of a complaint against the Principal, the Board Chairperson).
+- If the problem is one related to a teacher and remains unresolved, the Team Leader or Deputy Principal of the team should be approached (in the case of a complaint against the Principal, the Presiding Member Should be approached).

 - If the issue/concern is not resolved to the satisfaction of the complainant, the matter should be reported to the Principal.